FoundationDB/fdb-kubernetes-operator/docs/manual/customization.md

 You can build this kind of configuration easily from the sample deployment by changing the following things:

-* Delete the configuration for the `WATCH_NAMESPACE` variable or remove the command line option `-watch-namespace`.
+* Delete the configuration for the `WATCH_NAMESPACE` variable and remove the `-watch-namespace` option from the manager's container start command
 * Change the Roles to ClusterRoles
 * Change the RoleBindings to ClusterRoleBindings